Hiring a Caregiver For a Successful In-Home Care Experience

 The state regulates and requires all agencies to vet and credential each and every caregiver.
 However, a reputable quality agency will go above and beyond to ensure they hire the best.
 Platinum Select verifies all their work experience, as well as pre-screens each applicant.
 We interview each candidate and require them to pass an exam.
-Platinum Select Nursing takes hiring a caregiver very seriously.
+Platinum Select Care takes hiring a caregiver very seriously.
 Therefore, we thoroughly screen our caregivers before we admit them into our pool of caregivers.

 An agency will verify that all credentials are up to date.
 They perform a thorough background check that includes fingerprints and motor vehicle checks.
 See our video on “How Platinum Select Vets their Caregivers” here.

 One of the most important things to consider when hiring a caregiver (through an agency or independently) is what happens if your caregiver gets sick?
 Or when they need a day off or just can’t make it to work one day?
 A full service agency will find you a replacement in a moment’s notice.
 If you hire a private, most likely you will be left with no caregiver.